 Tips: See a classical music concert followed by mulled wine at the Christmas market huts.
 Don’t skip the smaller market in front of Mirabell Palace.

-Where to Stay: Arthotel Blaue Gans
+Where to Stay: Hotel Wolf.

-The centre of the old town is completely lit up in the weeks leading up to Christmas from Ljubljana Castle on top of the hill down to the famous Triple Bridge and city squares.
+The centre of the old town is completely lit up in the weeks leading up to Christmas, from Ljubljana Castle on top of the hill down to the famous Triple Bridge and city squares.

 Specialities: Honey and schnapps.

-Where to Stay: Hotel Cubo
+Where to Stay: Hotel Cubo.

-Wroclaw Christmas Market dates: 20th November – 22nd December 2015
+Wroclaw Christmas Market dates: 24th November to 31st December 2023.

-Reason to visit: Wroclaw market is held in its stunning centre square, one of the most beautiful in Europe.
+Reason to visit: The Wroclaw market is held in its stunning centre square, one of the most beautiful in Europe.

 Specialities: International specialities like Transylvanian Kürtöskalács, Lithuanian sausages, Swiss chocolate workshop (tools made of chocolate) and Dutch waffles.

-Tips: You could create a mini Christmas market tour including nearby Prague and Dresden.
+Tips: You could create a mini Christmas market tour, including nearby Prague and Dresden.

-Where to Stay: Puro Hotel
+Where to Stay: Puro Hotel Wroclaw.

 Reason to visit: A Christmas market in the ultimate fairytale town.

-Specialities: Gourmet Czech cuisine.
+Specialities: Gourmet Alsatian cuisine.

-Where to Stay: Krumlovsky Mlyn
+Where to Stay: James Boutique Hotel.